RightsandWrongsgit/ARMTEC/cicd/autoconfig.md

 You will remember that we set these splits up to [point at the subdirectory we created for each of our splits.](../cicd/splitcheck.md)   <font color=yellow>Remember, you are NOT going to check or uncheck that active box here.</font> We have our `php.settings` file set up to detect the environment and turn active or inactive the correct splits.

 <img src="../cicd/captures/ConfigSuite3.png"  width="700">

+### Modules

+We have the option of checking a box while in any given split and basically telling the system "We Don't Want that Here!"
+For example, we might have installed the Develop module or the Webprofiler module to use in our 'local' and 'develop' environments.
+But if we don't want those in 'staged' and 'main' environments we could check their box while in Edit mode in each for each of those environments.

 <img src="../cicd/captures/ConfigSuite9.png"  width="600">